hashicorp/consul/website/source/docs/guides/datacenters.html.md

 ---

-## Basic Federation with the WAN Gossip Pool
+# Multiple Datacenters: Basic Federation with the WAN Gossip

 One of the key features of Consul is its support for multiple datacenters.
 The [architecture](/docs/internals/architecture.html) of Consul is designed to